pixelrebirth/ProjectTabletop/Data/Sessions/Session-One-2.md

 (Once the adventures figure out a way in) the cave will be narrow for only a hundred feet or so.

 - The cavern is gorgeous blue with razor sharp shards of glass like rock jutting out.
-- In the center of the cave there is a glowing green colored sphere, possibly a cocoon.
+- In the center of the cave there is a glowing green colored sphere, possibly a cocoon, possibly not.
+Stones and boulders float in close proximity to the sphere.
 - You can clearly see hundreds of stirge sacks with dormant stirges in them.

 <img